happy-devoloper/event-management/README.md

 	* Moderator - which manage all events are on-going and blogs:
 		- UserName: FPTU
 		- Password: 1
-	* Club's Member - which create new an event for their club:
+	* Club's Member - which can create new an event for their club:
 		- Can view in Admin Role
 * ...

 ### Screenshots